penseleit/sphinx-nameko-mw-theme/README.rst

 Sphinx Nameko MW Theme
 ======================

-Official Ssphinx theme for Mediaware
+Official Sphinx theme for Mediaware

 Forked from Sphinx theme for `Nameko <https://github.com/onefinestay/nameko>`_. and combined with elements from the `Better <https://github.com/irskep/sphinx-better-theme>`_